 Although every attempt will be made to assist as many people as possible, the number of scholarships is limited.
 Applicants are therefore strongly encouraged to also seek other/additional funding from other sources.

-Once an application is submitted, the applicant receives a confirmation email containing the scholarship application number.
+For all submitted applications, applicants received a confirmation email containing the scholarship application number.

 An extension of the early-bird registration fee will be granted to all applicants who submitted a complete application but were not granted support for the conference.